rakeshpraneeth/MVVM/README.md

 <b>ViewModel</b> : Exposes streams of data relevant to the View

 <b>Model</b> : Abstracts the data source.
 The ViewModel works with the DataModel to get and save the data.

+<b>Project Info</b>
+* All the List Item click listeners are handled in their particular Item viewModel classes.
+* Used Retrofit library.
+It uses the OkHttp library for HTTP requests